Support for all students

 There is a building manager at every campus whom you can contact if you would like more specific information about the physical accessibility of the campus premises.
 A number of Uppsala University's departments are located in older buildings, where accessibility may be limited.

-The Student Health Centre
+The Student Health Service

 On many campuses there is access to resting rooms.
 Contact the reception at your campus.